J-Baxter/AIV_2344bEpizooticReassortment/README.md

 All models are located within the [statistical_models](scripts/statistical_models/) sub directory.\\

-Briefly, the `number of reassortants model' is a mixture model comprising a zero-inflated Poisson process and a binomial 'filter' process; the `reassortant class model' is an ordinal model, assuming a cumulative distribution; and the `diffusion model' is a log-gamma regression.
+Briefly, the 'number of reassortants model' is a mixture model comprising a zero-inflated Poisson process and a binomial 'filter' process; the 'reassortant class model' is an ordinal model, assuming a cumulative distribution; and the 'diffusion model' is a log-gamma regression.
 The
-`number of reassortants model' was fitted using Stan via rStan, and the remainder were fitted using BRMS.
+'number of reassortants model' was fitted using Stan via rStan, and the remainder were fitted using BRMS.
 Each model has three associated scripts: one fitting the model, one to run model evaluations and one for interpretation.
-The `number of reassortants model' has additional scripts to describe the model in Stan (located in [scripts/statistical_models/stan_models](scripts/statistical_models/stan_models)) and for pre-processing.
+The 'number of reassortants model' has additional scripts to describe the model in Stan (located in [scripts/statistical_models/stan_models](scripts/statistical_models/stan_models)) and for pre-processing.